teamstudio/docs-tsds/docs/ciao/bsaudit.md

 # Design Audit

-Use Teamstudio Build Manager to configure a design audit for one or more databases.
+Use Teamstudio CIAO! to configure a design audit for one or more databases.

 **Note**: This action requires that a licensed copy of Teamstudio Analyzer is installed on each workstation that is performing a promotion and Reader access to the selected filters database.